 Are procurement procedures below the value of the financial thresholds specified above subject to any regulation in your jurisdiction?
 If so, please summarise the position.

-Notwithstanding their respective value, all tendering procedures are subject to Greek PP Act, which includes also provisions regulating procurements below the EU thresholds.
+Irrespective of their value, all tendering procedures are governed by the provisions of the Greek PP Act, which also regulates procurements below the thresholds established under EU law.

-For the award of contracts that fall below the value of the financial thresholds specified in Question No 3, Greek PP Act (Art.
-117 et seq. and 326 et seq. with regard to the utilities sectors) lays down the following award procedures depending on the value of the contract:
+For the award of contracts that fall below the financial thresholds specified in Question No. 3, the Greek PP Act (Art.
+117 et seq. and 326 et seq. for the utilities sectors) prescribes the following award procedures, depending on the estimated value of the contract:

-- For contracts whose value does not exceed EUR 30,000, contracting authorities may proceed to a direct award; as per the definition included in Greek PP Act, “direct award” means a contract award procedure with or without prior publication, as the case may be, in accordance with Art.
-120 and 330, whereby contracting authorities/entities award a contract to the economic operator of their choice following a market investigation;
+- Contracts valued at EUR 30,000 or less: Contracting authorities may employ a direct award procedure.
+According to the definition provided in the Greek PP Act, a “direct award” is a contract award procedure, conducted with or without prior publication (as applicable), in accordance with Art.
+120 and 330, whereby the contracting authority/entity awards the contract to an economic operator of its choice following a market investigation.

-- Concerning social and other specific services, contracting authorities are exceptionally permitted to proceed to a direct award of contract with an estimated value of up to EUR 60,000.
+- Contracts concerning social and other specific services: Contracting authorities are exceptionally permitted to award such contracts through a direct award procedure for contracts with an estimated value of up to EUR 60,000.

 -

-“Complex contracts” are not expressly legally defined under the Greek legislation.
-With the definition of complex contracts provided herein, contracting authorities could apply a competitive procedure with negotiation or a competitive dialogue to procure a complex contract (Art.
-26 Greek PP Act).
+The term “complex contracts” is not expressly defined under Greek legislation.
+However, under the interpretation of complex contracts provided herein, contracting authorities may utilize a competitive procedure with negotiation or a competitive dialogue to award a complex contract, pursuant to Article 26 of the Greek PP Act.

-Assuming “complex contracts” usually being contracts above the EU thresholds, the (planned) procurement of such contracts has to be published at EU level (Art.
-65 Greek PP Law); the contracting authority has to submit contract notices and prior information notices including the information stated in Annex V of Appendix A of Greek PP Act by completing a standard form as stated in Annex VIII thereof via the electronic database of EU, Tenders Electronics Daily (“TED”).
-The information will then be published in Supplement S to the Official Journal of the EU (OJEU).
+For contracts typically classified as “complex”, which are assumed to exceed the EU thresholds, the planned procurement must be published at the EU level in accordance with Article 65 of the Greek PP Act.
+Contracting authorities are required to submit contract notices and prior information notices containing the details set out in Annex V of Appendix A of the Greek PP Act.
+These notices must be completed using the standard forms specified in Annex VIII and submitted via the EU’s electronic database, Tenders Electronic Daily (TED).
+Once submitted, the information is published in Supplement S of the Official Journal of the European Union (OJEU).

-In addition, contracting authorities are required to publish the contract notice at national level on the Central Electronic Register for Public Procurement (KIMDIS) (https://portal.eprocurement.gov.gr), as per Art.
-66 of Greek PP Act.
+Furthermore, contracting authorities are also obligated to publish the contract notice at the national level on the Central Electronic Register for Public Procurement (KIMDIS), accessible at https://portal.eprocurement.gov.gr, in compliance with Article 66 of the Greek PP Act.

 -